 - Accidents caused by defective or dangerous products

 - Fires caused by dangerous conditions or faulty wiring and electrical systems

 - Medical malpractice or hospital errors

-- Nursing home abuse
+- Nursing home abuse and nursing home neglect

 - Violent assaults